 You can also set up machine learning analytics to identify the highest security risk activity to take prompt actions.

-Step Four: Go Through Reports
+Step Four: Regularly Review Reports

 Besides real-time monitoring, reporting based on accumulated logs to trace a privileged user’s activities, along with the complete details of every transaction, can also be useful to prevent data breaches.
+Reviewing these reports regularly will help you catch any issues the real-time monitoring systems may have missed.

 You can trace the origin of every suspicious activity, which will help you remedy the situation and block malicious activities from that specific source in the future.